isxuowo/mcwiki/XP-Tank.md

 The XP tank stores experience in liquid form.
 When standing on the tank, if you have more than 30 XP levels, then the tank will take XP from you and store it.
 If you have less than 30 XP levels, then the tank will give you its stored XP.
 The tank can store up to 30 levels of XP.

-Keeps its stores xp when broken, so feel free to move it around!
+Keeps its stores xp when broken with a wrench, so feel free to move it around!

 Recipe: